mmadahar/warp-test/README.md

-# Warp Test

-A Python utility project for generating and managing Excel workbooks with random data, as well as file system operations.
+# Excel to Delta Table Converter

+A Python utility project for reading Excel files and converting them to Delta tables with a unified schema.
+The project supports multiple worksheets and maintains data lineage through metadata columns.

 ## Project Overview

 This project provides tools for:
+- Reading Excel files and converting them to Delta tables with a unified schema
+- Handling multiple worksheets from a single file
+- Maintaining data lineage by including metadata (file path, name, extension, worksheet name, row number)
+- Supporting various Excel engines (openpyxl, xlrd, odf, pyxlsb, calamine)
-- Generating large numbers of Excel workbooks with random data
+- Generating test Excel workbooks with random data for testing purposes
-- File system operations (listing files and folders)
-- Verification of Excel workbook contents
-- CSV data management utilities

 ## Structure

 ### Source Files (`src/`)

+- `excel.py`: Core module for reading Excel files and converting them to Delta tables
-- `utils.py`: Core utility functions for directory creation and CSV operations
+- `utils.py`: Utility functions for directory creation and CSV operations
 - `get_files.py`: Functions for retrieving and managing file lists
 - `get_folders.py`: Functions for retrieving and managing folder lists